Baltoli/project-docs/notes/log.md

 * Looked at adding tracing but it got complex very quickly - might have another go later.
 * Worked out how repetition in a sequence will be handled.

+# 1/3/2017

+* Realised yesterday evening that the solution to my problems is to separate out completeness and correctness in the specification of my checker.
+The idea is to ensure that every event is accounted for by an assertion *and* that the trace satisfies the assertion.
+This abstracts the lookahead issues being experienced yesterday.
+* Implemented the correct / complete mechanism for checking properties against traces.
+The behaviour is now correct on the simple example programs - `basic`, `basic_indirect`, `no_*`, `mult_rel` all work correctly.
+The more complex examples (`mult_acq`, `other`) do not yet, as the current event graph structure is not expressive enough to check the properties they depend upon.
+*